samuraiseoul/LastGeneration/README.md

 #LastGeneration
-A project aimed to observe how family names die out after generations, through simulation.
+A project aimed to observe how familyUnit names die out after generations, through simulation.